Q&A

 Who's behind KDCube?

 A small team with more than ten years of building data and apps platforms across customers.
-We've watched the fun-ends moment hit, several times, on different platforms.
+We've watched the same problem hit on different platforms — apps multiply, the operational layer becomes the bottleneck.
 KDCube is the runtime we kept rebuilding underneath them, finally extracted into one place.
 By choice we operate in shadow mode — we'd rather the deliverable speak for itself than the personalities behind it.

 Are you a startup looking for users?

 Yes — and we say that openly.
-We want users, contributors, and feedback from people who hit the same fun-ends moment we did.
+We want users, contributors, and feedback from people who've hit the same wall.
 Nothing is gated behind a paid tier; the open-source runtime is the product.

 What if you pivot or stop maintaining it?